lisawilliams/doreadthecomments/readme.md

 * **isso** Bills itself as an alternative to Disqus.
 [Github](https://github.com/posativ/isso)
 * **Epoch** "Epoch - 100% realtime chat and commenting in a tiny little package that is fully CDN and cache compatible."
 [Github](https://github.com/postmatic/epoch)
 * **Guess That Subreddit** Odd, but funny, and an example of how commenters can form distinct communities: "Web app where you try to guess the subreddit based on pulled comments" [Github](https://github.com/gwrong/GuessThatSubreddit)

+## Listening to

+Porter Haney, creator of polling tool "[Wedgies](https://www.wedgies.com/)," at IRE 2015, Friday, June 5, 2015

+Haney sees polling as a "more structured" way to collect user feedback on stories -- more structured (and, in his opinion, higher quality) than typical comment sections.
+"To get the highest response, you should solicit that response where your readers are, in particular on social media."

+Haney: "**Not every reader has a comment, but every reader has an opinion.**  Polls give you a way to express themselves back to your organization, but they can often stay anonymous, and you end up with structured data you can read later."

+*I do think of clicking as a 'gateway drug' to commenting; and I agree with Haney's assessment that there are a lot of readers who don't feel entitled or motivated to comment, and engaging these audience members may do much to balance online communities that have gravitated toward extreme places.*

 ## A Reading List